Nutrition and wellness information and counseling services

 HOW MY PASSION BECAME MY CAREER

 Healthy living is my greatest passion, and I have made it my mission in life to educate as many people as possible about the ways in which they can take their health into their own hands by changing the way that they nourish their bodies each day.
 As a licensed professional, I am trained in helping people to achieve this goal while being thrifty and mindful in the process.
-Being a Black woman from the Caribbean, I am especially excited about helping other women of color to make peace with their relationship with food and their body.
+Being a Black woman from the Caribbean, I am especially excited about helping other women of color to have healthy relationships with food and their body.

 Not one to grow weary of learning new things, I decided to continue my education and prepare myself for a career in research, teaching, and clinical practice by attending Loma Linda University and enrolling in their combined PhD/RD program.
 I earned my RD license in 2020 and completed my PhD in 2021.
-My research was primarily focused on deciphering the complex relationships between functional foods and cognitive function throughout the lifespan.
+My research was primarily focused on assessing how avocado intake could impact cognitive function.
 My other research/clinical interests include autoimmune disorders and integrative medicine.

-Outside of nutrition I also love Latin dance, weight lifting, and reading novels about mystery and enlightenment.
+Outside of nutrition I also love Latin dance, weight lifting, and reading horror and speculative fiction stories.
 Follow me on Instagram @yellowcedarnutrition to learn more!

 Michelle Adams, PhD, MHS, RD